umple/umple/ReadMe.txt

   * Live diagram of the metamodel: http://metamodel.umple.org
   * Architecture: http://architecture.umple.org

 Umple is continuously tested and build on Travis CI (https://travis-ci.org/).
+(This is under review: See http://cc.umple.org for a movable link to the CI server)

 Current build status: https://travis-ci.org/umple/Umple